azad-p/BlockchainNetwork/README.md

 ## Output

-Some output may be provided as per testing.
-That is, if you use YEAR = 2009, a transaction will be printed as per testing the result.
+Some output could be provided as per testing.

 # Out of Memory ?